 Meat and dairy products are not only naturally high in protein but also BCAAs and as such, they naturally help facilitate the muscle building process.
-Meat also fills you up and require more calories just to break down.
+Meat also fills you up and requires more calories just to break down.

 The reason protein is so vital for this process is not simply that it is needed for the production of new muscle tissue, but the presence of sufficient protein and amino acids can also prevent the body from breaking down muscle for use as energy.
 This increases the likelihood of burning fat - when combined with the right type of exercise.

 Don’t ever let yourself be told that a plant-based diet full of vegan protein sources don’t compare to the typical whey proteins out there.
-If you buy high quality vegan supplements, per serving you’re able to consume easily the same as most other whey proteins on the market and from protein sources including rice, soy and pea which combined provide adequate bioavailable protein for the body.
+If you buy high quality vegan supplements, per serving you’re able to consume easily the same as most other whey proteins on the market and from protein sources including rice, hemp and pea which combined provide adequate bioavailable protein for the body.